emmohac/emmohac/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Huy Minh Tran and I graduated from UCI in 06/2020.
-I'm a Software Engineer at [Notarize](https://github.com/notarize).
+I'm a Software Engineer.
 Here is a bit about me:

-- 🔭 I’m currently working on [Graphscript](https://github.com/emmohac/graphscript).
-- 🌱 I’m currently learning TypeScript, GraphQL and MongoDB.
+- 🌱 I’m currently learning more about Golang and Docker.
-- 👯 I’m looking to collaborate on Back-end.
+- 👯 I’m looking to collaborate on heavy Back-end projects so I can enhance my knowledge in that domain.
 - 💬 Ask me about REST, GraphQL, MongoDB and PostgreSQL.
 The more questions, the more I can learn.
-- 📫 How to reach me: huyminhtran@protonmail.com
+- 📫 How to reach me: huyminhtran@proton.me
-- ⚡ Fun fact: I don't know React and I'm learning it.
-I am also exploring Fastify.
+- ⚡ Fun fact: I don't eat sushi because I don't like raw food.